TomatoDotDev/Britter/Britter API/README.md

 Projects are arranged as so:

 1. Britter.API - .NET web API using MVC approach
-2. Britter.DataAccess - Data and Access layer utilising Entity Framework Core.
+2. Britter.DataAccess - Data and Access layer utilising Entity Framework Core, along with internal db models.
-3. Britter.Models - Internal models used within the codebase, particularly for DB schema definition.
 4. Britter.DTOs - Data Transfer Object definitions, those that are consumed and returned by the web API.
 5. *.UnitTests - Unit test projects using xunit.